hissingpanda/googlecrawler/README.md

 ```

 ## Getting started
 googlecrawler is run by passing keywords into the script via command-line.
-Perform a search with a single keyword such as "csv":
+To perform a search with a single keyword such as "csv", you can do the following:
 ```
 python googlecrawler.py csv
 ```
-Multiple keywords are also accepted; you pass each keyword in as an individual argument.
+Multiple keywords are also accepted; to do this pass each keyword in as an individual argument.
 For instance, this is how to perform the search "python vs lua":
 ```
 python googlecrawler.py python vs lua
 ```